MicrosoftDocs/appcenter-docs/docs/diagnostics/upload-custom-crashes.md

 ## Upload an attachment

-All attachments need to be associated with a crash report.
+All attachments must be associated with a crash report.
 You can either upload an attachment with a crash report in one call or in two separate calls.

 Attachment-specific properties: